MihailoVukorep/bp2_proj/docs/military_database_specification.md

 ## Description:
 System will serve for military management purposes.

 The motivation and goal is to keep track of personnel, equipment, vehicles and missions across multiple bases.
+Recording the dates in some entities will ensure we perserve useful historical data.

 ## Entites & Relationships